 By now, you can make sure that you will achieve desired results in your coffee.
-Finally, you will get satisfaction in every cup by brewing the right coffee size for your selected type of drink and coffee maker or machine you have.
+Finally, you will get satisfaction in every cup by brewing the right coffee size for your selected type of drink and the coffee maker or machine you have.

-Now that have learned about the types of coffee ground sizes, you should also know that you could use either of the two types of coffee grinders that will help you achieve your desired coffee bean powder consistency.
+Now that you have learned about the types of coffee ground sizes, you should also know that you could use either of the two types of coffee grinders that will help you achieve your desired coffee bean powder consistency.
 They are the blade coffee grinder and the burr coffee grinder.

 But now, there are many modern grinders to choose from and use so that you can grind your coffee beans at home based on your desired settings and results.

 On the other hand, there are also espresso machines that have a built-in grinder.
 In many cases, this espresso machine with a grinder can give you more than ten options regarding how you want the size of your beans.